 If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist

 Swallow each tablet whole, with a drink of water.

-Do not divide, crush, dissolve, suck or chew the tablet, as this may increase your risk of side-effects.
+Do not divide, crush, dissolve, suck or chew the tablet, as this may increase your

 How long to take it